Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 The firm constructs these portfolios with a long-term angle in mind, believing that attempts to time the market in the short-term will wind up costing you down the road.

 The firm offers financial planning, along with portfolio management and individual investment advice.
 Additionally, the firm offers consulting services to retirement plans.
-Acumen is a fee-based firm, so some advisors may receive commissions from selling insurance to clients.
-The firm still abides by fiduciary duty, though.
+Acumen is a fee-based firm, so some advisors may receive commissions from selling insurance or securities to clients.
+The firm still abides by fiduciary duty, though, legally binding it to act in clients' best interests at all times.

 Acumen Financial Advisors Background